nolanhergert/EasyLED/src/README.md

 Minimum Viable Product
   * DONE!
 Select from available patterns
   * DONE!
 Save preferences across power cycle and firmware update
-     * Setting one value (say pattern) doesn't change other values in pin struct.
-The whole pin struct is sent in to FastLED updater.
-Need to remove comment in that updater that prevents length from getting updated
-     * Maybe can just use eeprom rotate, don't need the full flashee script.
   * DONE-ish!
 Select preferred colors and have them expressed in patterns?
   * Show estimated power usage, ideally "how long battery will last".
 Need to input battery size.
   * DONE!
 Optionally encase in resin for weatherproofing.
 Maybe have longer usb cable?